What is Motivational Interviewing?

 - Respect participants’ autonomy, existing skills and experience, and the nature of individual work settings.

-For organisations seeking training for their staff in MI, it is important to consider that MI as a fully utilized, skillful approach cannot easily be acquired in a two day workshop, although some core elements may be.
+For organisations seeking training for their staff in MI, it is important to know that all the skills of MI cannot easily be acquired in a two day workshop, although some core elements may be.
 The preparation leading up to training and support for ongoing practice and development of the skills are important factors in effective acquisition of MI skills.

 Research

-Research into MI and its potential applications is growing at a significant pace with well over 1000 clinical trials.
+Research into MI and its potential applications is growing at a significant pace with well over 2200 controlled clinical trials.
 The growing body of evidence indicates that the approach is of value and can facilitate change.
+Many of them can be found here.

 "The bird is powered by its own life and by its motivation."